lightningrodlabs/theweave/docs/paper.md

 Notice that large scale society is build out of many types of these Social DNAs assembled in many ways.
 Some of the types include those Social DNAs that can be used to:

 1. define "social contexts" i.e. as a membrane to manage membership of individuals into the social context.
 These are the the games of "Who".
-Call Social DNAs of this type **Groups**
+Call Social DNAs of this type **Membranes**.
+Call instances of Membranes **Groups**.
-1. define functional components for the group (chat, document editing, KanBan board, drawing).
+2. define functional components for the group (chat, document editing, KanBan board, drawing).
 These are the games of "What".
-Call Social DNAs of this type **Capacities**
+Call Social DNAs of this type **Capacities**.
+Call instances of Capacities **Tools**.
-1. hold, and make sense of templates, or starting points, which can include SocialDNAs themselves, or initial content for **Capacities**.
-Call Social DNAs of this type **Libraries**
+3. hold, and make sense of templates, or starting points, which can include SocialDNAs themselves, or initial content for **Capacities**.
+Call Social DNAs of this type **Sources**.
+Call instances of Sources **Libraries**.

-## Instantiation
+## Instantiation & Runtime
 Notice that Cells (instances of these DNAs) and the UIs to access them must exist inside some run-time application.
 This is similar to how web-sites are accessed using a "web-browser".
-Call the type of computer application used to access Group, Capacity & Library instances a **Frame**.
-Any Frame will be expected to manage the creation and display of these different types of Social DNAs in meaningful ways.
+Call the type of computer application used to access instances of Membranes, Capacities & Sources (Groups, Tools & Libraries) a **Frame**.
+Any Frame will be expected to manage the instantiation and display of these different types of Social DNAs in meaningful ways.

 ## Composablity
-Notice the level of power that arises when Capacities are interoperable and composable by end-users.
-For example, imagine composing a chat capacity into a document editing capacity so that a group's members can converse about documents in context, without having this functionality be added by software developers.
+Notice the level of power that arises when Tools are interoperable and composable by end-users.
+For example, imagine composing a thread from a chat tool into a document from a collaborative editing tool such that a group's members can converse about documents in context, without having this functionality be added by software developers.
+You can think of this as "very-late-binding".
 For this to be possible a number conventions and protocols must be adhered to by Frames, just like how web-browsers (Chrome, Firefox or Brave) all adhere to common definitions of HTML, CSS, Javascript, DOM, etc.

 Call the conventions around how Cells can be composed and interoperate: the **Weave Interaction Pattern (WIP)**.
 The WIP creates standards for the *things* that are managed by the Cells, how to declare and interpret their meaning, how to establish relationships between them, how to create, view and interact with them, how to search for things you know exist, discover new things meaningful to you, and how to help manage attention as things change.

 ### Things

-Capacities provide access to, creation and modification of coherent units of data.
+Abstractly, Capacities provide access to, creation and modification of coherent units of data.
 Call such a unit an **Asset**.

 ### Meaning